Behind the scenes

 From its founding in 1843, Tivoli had a concert hall—the space we now know as the Glass Hall.
 In 1902, a new and significantly larger concert hall opened its doors.
 Unfortunately, this concert hall was destroyed during sabotage in 1944 and was replaced in 1956 by the concert hall we know today, which was then the largest concert hall in Northern Europe, with around 1,800 seats.

-The Stjernestunder Festival is supported by the Aage and Johanne Louis-Hansen Foundation.
+SommerKlassisk was supported by the Augustinus Foundation, and The Stjernestunder Festival was supported by the Aage and Johanne Louis-Hansen Foundation.
 The William Demant Foundation, Knud Højgaard's Foundation, and the Erik and Susanna Olesen Charitable Foundation have sponsored free admission for guests to three Stjerneskud concerts.